arizonat/CIS565-FinalProject/README.md

 ![](img/hrvo_38_random.PNG)

+### General Approach

 The general approach to all of the above algorithms for collision avoidance is to model all velocities of every agent that *will* results in a collision.
 Then, if the current velocity is inside the set of colliding-velocities, to find the velocity nearest to the original, but is no longer in the set of colliding velocities.

+### Optimizations

+I implemented a uniform grid for nearest neighbor computations as well as a few implementations of stream compaction for the parallelization steps in order to get semi-reasonable performance.
+There are some other ideas present in the ClearPath paper for additional optimizations, but I did not have a chance to implement them fully.
+It is important to note that the Uniform Grid actually did not improve performance that much for smaller samples of robots (< 200), which is the only set that I have stable simulations for.

 ## Things I tried